KeyofBlueS/kfrgb/README.md

 examples:

-show prompt to select an i2c-bus and choosing a color from a graphical dialog for ram 61
+show prompt to select an i2c-bus and choose a color from a graphical dialog for ram 61

 `# kfrgb --ram 61`